Next Stop Cure? A Quick History of Diabetes Research

 1976: A1C Test developed

-Researchers at the Joslin Diabetes Center in Boston perfected the A1C test, which can provide information about a diabetic’s average blood glucose control over the previous 2-3 months.
+Researchers at the Joslin Diabetes Center in Boston perfected the A1C test, which can provide information about a diabetic’s average blood glucose control over the previous two to three months.

 1978: First human insulin synthesized